 What happens once I have applied?

-Please see the Community Trigger Process Map within the documents section.
+Please see the Community Trigger Process Map in the Supporting Documents section.